firestar16/ACTS-121/chapter4.md

 ---
-title       : Insert the chapter title here description : Insert the chapter description here
+title       : Normal Random Variables in R description : This lab is about working with normal distributions in R